Value Added Tax (VAT)

 However, taxpayers (landlords) that lease properties to other VAT taxable persons under standard leases may waive the exemption (typically to recover VAT in construction or renovation), provided that the latter use those properties for activities that are subject to VAT and are also granted the right to deduct VAT.
 In that case, the rents are subject to VAT at the standard rate (currently 23%), and no Stamp Duty is payable.

-In shopping center leases and services agreements (in this last case, to the extent certain requisites are met), rents are subject to VAT at the standard rate of 23%.
+In shopping centre leases and services agreements (in this last case, to the extent certain requisites are met), rents are subject to VAT at the standard rate of 23%.
 Hotel and accommodation services (such as Short-Term Rental) are also subject to VAT at a reduced rate of 6%.

 Stamp Duty